cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 * The proposed new walls,
 * And any walls you will tear down.

+#### Sketch 1
-* Sketch 1: What your interior currently looks like, including any windows and doors.
+What your interior currently looks like, including any windows and doors.

-* Sketch 2: What your remodel project will look like when it's completed.
+####Sketch 2: What your remodel project will look like when it's completed.
-  * Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
+Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.

 It’s very important that you label any load-bearing walls or beams.